`The peculiar risk lay in the possibility of

 the great house where I slept and fed, there happened this

-strange thing: Clambering among these heaps of masonry, I found a
+strange thing: Clambering among these heaps of masonry, I found

 narrow gallery, whose end and side windows were blocked by fallen